amanagr/eleventy-ghost-netlify-zulip/views/xyz.md

 ---
 layout: layouts/base.njk
 title: Not so xyz
-content: This is the title of not so xyz
+text: This is the title of not so xyz
 ---

-Some content here